achasveachas/GitHub-cleaner/README.md

 # GitHub-cleaner

-+ Note: this was originally supposed to make the abs private, until I realized you can't mark forked repos as private.
++ Note: this was originally supposed to make the labs private, until I realized you can't mark forked repos as private.
 Oh well.
 Was fun writing it.
 + Thankfully, GitHub came out with the ability to archive repos, which is not as good, but better than nothing I guess...

 ### Overview